-Mother has been at the care center for a year.
-Why am I still struggling with all these things???
+Mother has been in the care center for a year.
+So why am I still drowning in all of this?

-The reality is the family is large and scattered.
-Navigating the needs of 5 generations is a bit daunting.
-I could light everything on fire and be done with it.
-Despite my brother's encouragement he panics every time I go through a box without him.
+The truth is, the family is large and scattered.
+Trying to navigate the needs, expectations, and emotional baggage of five generations is overwhelming.
+Some days I fantasize about lighting everything on fire and walking away.
+My brother jokes about doing the same, yet he panics every time I open a box without him.

-Mother has four children.
-There's a first set of three, my brother and two sisters (J, E, & L).
-Then there's me.
-I'm not exaggerating.
-Twenty years separate me from the oldest, my brother.
-When I was born my mother was 40.
-My brother was 20.
-My sisters were 19 and 17.
-In fact, my sister had her first child before I was born and was pregnant with her second.
-My nieces are more like cousins than nieces.
+Mother had four children.
+The first three—my brother and two sisters (J, E, and L)—came early in her life.
+Then there was me.
+I’m not exaggerating when I say there’s a twenty‑year gap between me and my brother.
+When I was born, Mother was 40.
+My siblings were 20, 19, and 17.
+One sister had her first child before I even arrived and was pregnant with her second.
+My nieces feel more like cousins than nieces.

-The sisters' families live out of state, in my home state.
-I could haul everything to our living sister, L. She'd love it.
-L would take it all.
-Would she go through it, preserve it, and distribute things to our deceased sister's kids/grandkids/great-grandkids?
+The sisters’ families live out of state, back in my home state.
+I could ship everything to our living sister, L. She’d happily take it all.
+But would she actually go through it?
+Preserve it?
+Make sure our deceased sister’s kids, grand kids, and great‑grand kids received what belonged to them?
 Probably not.
-I have nightmares of her passing away leaving everything to her mentally challenged only child.
-I end up as a conservator, struggling to deal with all of it all over again.
+I have nightmares of her passing away and leaving everything to her only child, who has significant challenges.
+I can see myself becoming conservator by default, stuck sorting through the same mountain of belongings all over again.

-Our deceased sister's kids are still struggling with her things.
-E passed in 2013 and they are still trying to divide things.
-One niece has so much stuff and so many medical/mobility issues her mother's stuff is stuck in the basement.
-Will her kids or grandkids ever know the stories attached to the things?
-Will they just light a match to the house and free themselves of the generational trauma?
-Will the basement flood, mold, resulting in a decontamination crew hauling generations of things?
-What will happen to Grandma's rings?
-Grandma's piano?
+Our sister E passed in 2013, and her kids are still trying to divide her things.
+One niece has so much stuff—and so many medical and mobility issues—that her mother’s belongings are still trapped in the basement.
+Will her children or grandchildren ever know the stories behind any of it?
+Or will they eventually strike a match and free themselves from the weight of generational accumulation?
+Will a flood or mold infestation force a hazmat crew to haul away decades of family history?
+What happens to Grandma’s rings?
+Grandma’s piano?

 I’m getting ahead of myself.